 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace starts up, there are a couple of things that could be going on.
+If there is a loud pop when your furnace kicks on, there are a few things that could be going on.
 Two regular culprits are a contaminated furnace burner or ignitor.
 A dirty furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will produce the loud bang you hear.
 This could result in a safety concern, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.

-Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
-This is a common complaint for homeowners with metal ducts.
+Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
+This is a common disturbance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a symptom of undersized ducts, obstructed vents, or a clogged air filter.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is flawed.
 A seasonal furnace tune-up will help pinpoint these issues before they become substantial problems.